bluespec/Toooba/README.md

 Build the Bluespec Compiler `bsc` from [this repository](https://github.com/B-Lang-org/bsc)

 You need Verilator with version 3.922 or later.
-You can build any version of Verilator from [this repository](https://github.com/verilator/verilator/releases).
+You can build any version of Verilator from [this repository](https://github.com/verilator/verilator/releases) and follow the build instructions [on the official website](https://www.veripool.org/projects/verilator/wiki/Installing).

         $ verilator --version
         Verilator 3.922 2018-03-17 rev verilator_3_920-32-gdf3d1a4